atpotts/base16-nix/README.md

 ## Usage

-N.b. this example roughly reflects y usage, but I haven't tried to use it directly, so there may be typos / bugs
+N.b. this example roughly reflects my usage, but I haven't tried to use it directly, so there may be typos / bugs

 ```nix